 Follow the preference that people have for use of their names.
 The name listed in the campus directory is not always the name the person prefers.
 If James Smith prefers to be called Jim, render the name simply as Jim Smith, not James (Jim) Smith.
 In other words, the decision rests with the person being named.
 He might be Jim in face-to-face conversation but prefers James in print.

-When referring to an event for which there is no charge to park vehicles in campus lots, refer to the parking as complimentary.
-Avoid referring to the parking as free.
+When referring to an event for which there is no charge to park vehicles in campus lots, refer to the parking as complimentary or free of charge.

-Capitalize when preceding someone’s name: President Joseph F. Sheley.
-Lower case when used generically or following someone’s name: The president will meet with the mayor on Saturday.
-Joseph F. Sheley has been president at Stanislaus State since 2012.
+Capitalize when preceding someone’s name: President Ellen Junn.
+Lowercase when used generically or following someone’s name: The president will meet with the mayor on Saturday.
+Ellen Junn has been president at Stanislaus State since 2016.

 Capitalize before a person’s name.
 If the area of study is included, capitalize it as well.
 Examples: